I love making these seed starter jars and giving them to friends and family as cool little gifts.

 Your Own Set of Seed Starter Jars

 That's all there is to it!
 In a short amount of time, you can make a few sleeves and have your very own set of seed jars.
-If you plan on giving these as gifts, just keep the jar lids, paint them, and you are able to transport or mail the jars complete with soil without worrying about making a mess!
+If you plan on giving these as gifts, just keep the jar lids and paint them.
+Then, you'll be able to transport or mail the jars complete with soil without worrying about making a mess!

 I've seen many DIY projects using glass jars.
 What are your favorites?
 I would love to hear them!